 — What do you hope viewers walk away with after watching the documentary?

 My hope is that viewers walk away with insight to make them think more deeply about what it means to be Black in law schools in America and why representation is so vitally important.
 Particularly during this period of racial reckoning.
 I want Black people who aspire to become lawyers to understand that there are many challenges ahead, but that they absolutely need to persist and stay the course.
 Our presence and our involvement in these institutions are necessary.
 I want others to have a greater understanding and compassion for those additional challenges faced by Black people as they strive to succeed in a society that wants to ignore the history imposed on us, seems to believe that Black people are less hardworking and deserving than others, and resents Black ambition.

 — What do you feel this film reveals that is unlike anything else currently out there regarding law school or lawyers?

 I believe this film is a first in discussing African Americans and law school.
 Also, this film reveals that paradox not often discussed – that American law schools are places where Black law students often experience the very same prejudices, biases, and discrimination that they would in society-at-large – at the hands of their classmates, and even staff and faculty.
 The history of the United States has shown us that the law has had power in determining the status of Black people.
 It was purposely used to enslave, subjugate and segregate us – and then to free us and give us rights.
-Because of this “special relationship” that Black Americans have with “the law,” one is a right to question whether American law schools bear some responsibility to be courageous enough to at least address this history and the continuing anti-Blackness, and to not be afraid to take leadership with regards to issues of diversity and inclusion in weighing that against concerns of some people feeling that they are being indoctrinated or having their individual rights of being prejudiced infringed upon.
+Because of this "special relationship" that Black Americans have with "the law," one has a right to question whether American law schools bear some responsibility to be courageous enough to at least address this history and the continuing anti-Blackness.
+They should not be afraid to take leadership with regard to issues of diversity, equity, and inclusion in weighing that against concerns of some people feeling that they are being indoctrinated or having their individual rights of being prejudiced infringed upon.
 These are heavy issues without easy solutions.

 — What do you want this documentary to do?